-As previously discussed (Prefatory Note at) the purpose of collaborative law is to encourage parties with the assistance of collaborative lawyers to resolve a matter without judicial intervention, and that purpose applies even after a case involving the parties is commenced in court.
-This section thus authorizes collaborative law in pending proceedings.
-It requires that a tribunal stay intervention in such proceedings when it receives notice that a collaborative law participation agreement has been executed.
-The section provides exceptions for proceedings required to protect safety and for resumption of case management after collaborative law terminates.
-It is based on court rules and statutes recognizing collaborative law in a number of jurisdictions.
+This section authorizes parties who reach agreements in a collaborative law process to present them to a tribunal for approval without terminating the process.
+The purpose of a collaborative law process is to encourage parties with the assistance of collaborative lawyers to resolve a matter without judicial intervention, and that purpose applies even after a case involving the parties is commenced in court.
+This Section thus authorizes a collaborative law process in pending proceedings.
+It requires that a tribunal stay intervention in the pending proceeding from the time it receives written notice that a collaborative law participation agreement has been executed until it receives written notice that a collaborative law process is terminated.
+The section provides exceptions for proceedings required to protect safety and allows collaborative lawyers to appear before a tribunal for the limited purpose of seeking tribunal approval of a settlement agreement with the consent of all parties.
+Such an appearance should not trigger the disqualification requirement, as it is agreed to by all parties.
+This section is based on court rules and statutes recognizing collaborative law in a number of jurisdictions.
 See CAL.
 FAM.
 CODE § 2013 (2007); N.C.
 GEN. STAT. §§ 50-70 -79 (2006); TEX.
 FAM.
 CODE §§ 6.603, 153.0072 (2006); CONTRA COSTA, CA., LOCAL CT.
 RULE 12.5 (2007); L.A., CAL., LOCAL CT.
 RULE, ch.
 14, R. 14.26 (2007); S.F., CAL., UNIF.
 LOCAL RULES OF CT.
 R. 11.17 (2006); SONOMA COUNTY, CAL., LOCAL CT.
 RULE 9.25 (2006); EAST BATON ROUGE, LA., UNIF.
 RULES FOR LA.
 DIST.
 CT. tit.
 IV, § 3 (2005); UTAH, CODE OF JUD.
 ADMIN. ch.
 4, art.
-5, R. 40510 (2006); Eighteenth Judicial Circuit Administrative Order No. 07-20-B, In re Domestic Relations - Collaborative Dispute Resolution in Dissolution of Marriage Cases (June 25, 2007).
+5, R. 40510 (2006); Eighteenth Judicial Circuit Administrative Order No. 07-20-B, In re Domestic Relations - Collaborative Dispute Resolution in Dissolution of Marriage Cases (June 25, 2007); MINN.
+R. GEN. PRAC 111.05 & 304.05 (2008).

-Some jurisdictions include pending cases in case management statistics that help evaluate court performance.
+38 39 Some jurisdictions include pending cases in case management statistics that help evaluate judicial performance.
 Courts in those states are encouraged to recognize that while cases in which a collaborative law participation agreement is executed are technically "pending" they should not be considered under active judicial management for statistical purposes until the collaborative law process is terminated.

-1 SECTION 6.
+SECTION 6.
 DISQUALIFICATION OF COLLABORATIVE LAWYER.

-2 (a) If a collaborative law process terminates, a collaborative lawyer, and any law firm 3 with which the collaborative lawyer is affiliated, is disqualified from representing a party in the 4 matter and substantially related matters or proceedings.
-5 (b) Notwithstanding subsection (a), a collaborative lawyer and any law firm with which 6 the collaborative lawyer is affiliated is not disqualified from representing a party: 7 (1) in protective proceedings involving a threat to the safety of a party or a party's 8 dependent when no successor lawyer is immediately available; 9 (2) to seek tribunal approval of a settlement agreement and sign orders to 10 effectuate the agreement resulting from collaborative law.
-11 (c) A tribunal may enforce the provisions of this section through entry of appropriate 12 orders as the interests of justice require.
-13 Comment 14 The disqualification requirement after collaborative law terminates is a fundamental defining characteristic of collaborative law and a mandatory term under section 3 in 15 16 collaborative law participation agreements.
-This section extends the disqualification requirement to "positive law," extends it to "substantially related matters" and allows tribunals in pending 17 18 proceedings to enforce it in pending proceedings without a separate action for breach of 19 contract..
+- (a) Except as otherwise provided in subsection (b), if a collaborative law process terminates, a collaborative lawyer and any law firm with which the collaborative lawyer is affiliated are disqualified from representing a party in the matter or any substantially related matter. - (b) A collaborative lawyer and any law firm with which the collaborative lawyer is affiliated are not disqualified from representing a party in an emergency protective proceeding involving a threat to the safety of a party or a party's dependent when no successor lawyer is immediately available.
+The collaborative lawyer and the law firm are disqualified pursuant to subsection (a) when the party engages a successor lawyer or reasonable measures are taken to adequately protect the safety of the party or the party's dependent. - (c) A tribunal may enforce this section through entry of appropriate orders.

+The disqualification requirement for collaborative lawyers after a collaborative law process terminates is a fundamental defining characteristic of collaborative law and a mandatory term under Section 3(b)(1) in collaborative law participation agreements.
+This section extends the disqualification requirement to "positive law," and extends it to "substantially related matters".
+It allows tribunals in pending proceedings to enforce it in pending proceedings without a separate action for breach of contract.